RuffBudda/21SIXTY-Content/README.md

    - Check localStorage for cached data (if same file was processed before, uses cache)
    - Upload and save the audio file
    - Display processing animations with real-time status
-   - Note: Transcript extraction from YouTube is optional and can be added later if needed
+   - Note: Transcripts must be provided manually or through speech-to-text integration
 3. **Enter Guest Information**: Fill in the guest's name, title, company, and LinkedIn profile
 4. **Generate Content**: Click "Generate Content" to create all 7 content types using AI
 5. **Download or Copy Results**: